-The accompanying financial statements have been prepared assuming that Azitra Inc, will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company's significant operating losses raise substantial doubt regarding the entity's ability to continue as a going concern.
+The accompanying financial statements have been prepared assuming that Azitra, Inc., will continue as a going concern.
+As discussed in Note 1 to the financial statements, the Company's significant operating losses raise substantial doubt about its ability to continue as a going concern.
 Management's evaluation of the events and conditions, and management's plans regarding those matters, are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Our opinion is not modified with respect to this matter.